Nacnano/thai-context-llm-benchmark/README.md

   - Todo :
     - Generate Thai image scene graph with text enrichment using SEA VL (https://huggingface.co/datasets/SEACrowd/sea-vl_crowdsourced)
     - Plot the bounding box from the image scene graph data (+ maybe try scaling a bit)
+- 21/3/2025:
+  - Done : Generated various data using the Thai language.
+    - Attempted "more in detail" reply => Got more detail but hallucinate after too many tries
+    - Gemini is better than Claude and GPT-4o but all still fail in some contexts
+    - Context enrichments from SEA-VL are useless in most cases but helpful in some very niche photos (very few)
+  - Todo :
+    - Implement pipeline for generating image scene graphs from list of images
+    - Plot bounding box from generated image scene graph

 ## Prompts